aws-neuron/aws-neuron-sdk/docs/neuron-tools/Readme.md

 # Identifying Inferentia devices

-To identify number of Inferentia devices in a given instance use the `neuron-ls`.
+To identify number of Inferentia devices in a given instance use the `neuron-ls` command.

 ```
 $ neuron-ls